mdxe/host-hugos-generated-website-on-github-pages/README.md

-### Creating and Deploying a Hugo Site to Github Pages
+### Creating a Hugo Site and Deploying it to Github Pages

-1. Create 1 empty GitHub repository called [githubusername].github.io
+1. Create a GitHub repository called [githubusername].github.io

 2. Install requirements on you local machine
     - [Hugo](https://gohugo.io/installation/) (Use the extended edition if you need need Sass)